ansys/pyoptislang/README.rst

 Overview
 --------
 PyOptiSLang is a Python wrapper for Ansys optiSLang.
-It supports Pythonic access to Ansys optiSLang to be able to communicate with Ansys optiSLang directly from Python.
+It supports pythonic access to Ansys optiSLang to be able to communicate with Ansys optiSLang directly from Python.
 The latest ``ansys-optislang`` package provides these capabilities:

 - Starting and managing local instances of Ansys optiSLang
 - Remote connections to Ansys optiSLang instances via TCP/IP
 - Create new Ansys optiSLang project
 - Open existing Ansys optiSLang project
 - Control Ansys optiSLang project execution
 - Save Ansys optiSLang project